JamesN-dev/blender-editorbar/README.md

 ## Disclaimer

-Blender EditorBar is built and tested for Blender's official workspace/layout presets (e.g., Default, Animation, Scripting).

-If you use custom or heavily modified workspaces—such as non-standard editor splits, unusual panel placements, or floating editors—sidebar expansion and collapse may behave unpredictably.

-The add-on is optimized for layouts where Outliner and Properties editors are positioned on the right side of the screen as in Blender’s default configurations.
+Blender EditorBar is optimized for layouts where Outliner and Properties editors are positioned on the right side of the screen, as in Blender’s default configurations.
+It is built and tested for these default workspace/layout presets (e.g., Layout - object & edit, Sculpting, Modeling, others).
+It does not yet reliably work in Shading, Animation, Compositing, Geo Nodes, or Scripting default workspaces.
+Updates for these layouts are planned.

+This plugin is not for artists who utilize custom or heavily modified workspaces, such as non-standard editor splits, unusual panel placements, or floating editors, sidebar expansion and collapse may behave unpredictably.

 Unexpected or undesired behavior may occur when used in custom setups.
 Future versions may support more dynamic layouts, but official layouts are the primary target.

-For best results, use Blender EditorBar within Blender's official workspace presets.
+For best results, use Blender EditorBar within Blender's official default workspace presets.

 ---